intel-iot-devkit/how-to-code-samples/doorbell/javascript/README.md

 ## How it works

-This smart doorbell makes a noise with the buzzer when the Grove* Touch Sensor is pressed.
+This smart doorbell makes a noise with the buzzer when the connected touch sensor is pressed.
 In addition, it displays a message on the LCD.

 Optionally, doorbell ring data can also be stored using the Intel® IoT Examples Datastore or an MQTT server running in your own Microsoft Azure\*, IBM Bluemix\*, or AWS account.

 ## Hardware requirements

+This sample can be used with either the Grove* Starter Kit Plus from Seeedstudio, or else the DFRobot Edison Starter Kit.

 Grove* Starter Kit Plus containing: